 Pedalpalooza for visitors

 Visiting from out of town?
-The SHIFT visitor info page includes tips on transporting your bike, bike shops and rentals, and bike maps.
 If you don’t have a bike with you, it’s easy to test out Portland’s Biketown bike share program or one of the city’s other bike rental programs.
 Want to get a taste of Pedalpalooza without pedaling?
 Head to an event that ends with a post-ride dance, like the Kick-Off Ride Afterparty at Vitalidad Movement Arts Center.
 There are also slower rides that you can join by foot or pedicab.

 “Pedalpalooza is a ‘Welcome to summer, get on your bike!’ event that builds community,” says McCraw.
 “Hopefully, people you pass by will get a whiff of that joy — that delightful sense of being yourself and having fun in public — and join us on the next ride.”